nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation

-After executing the suggest command, it would create a SuggestCommand object.
+After executing the `suggest` command, it would create a `SuggestCommand` object.
-Then, LogicManager will execute the given SuggestCommand.
-Upon execution of the SuggestCommand's execute method, it will obtain the currently displayed list of shows via the model's `getFilteredShowList()`method.
+Then, `LogicManager` will execute the given `SuggestCommand`.
+Upon execution of the `SuggestCommand`'s execute method, it will obtain the currently displayed list of shows via the model's `getFilteredShowList()`method.

 In the event that the list is empty, this would cause an error message which informs users that